 Since the first Intrepid-based concept car in 1999, the triumphant return of Dodge’s most iconic muscle car from the 1960s and ’70s has been muddied by the presence of two rear doors.
 For many, the addition of two doors made perfect sense.
 Yet, to others, it was as blasphemous as letting a potbelly pig finish off the last of your BLT sandwich.

-This concerted effort has actually worked against the vocal constituency, encouraging Chrysler to prove that the Charger can be a true performer in the face of its four-doors.
+This concerted effort has actually worked against the vocal constituency, encouraging Chrysler to prove that the four-door can be a true performer in the face of its four-doors.